Anoptic-Games/anoptic-engine/README.md

 - [Microsoft Documentation](https://learn.microsoft.com/en-us/vcpkg/users/platforms/mingw)
 - [CLion Configuration](https://www.jetbrains.com/help/clion/quick-tutorial-on-configuring-clion-on-windows.html#clang-mingw)

-Once Mingw-w64 is installed with `gcc` working on your system, go to the repository and run
+Once Mingw-w64 is installed with `clang` working on your system, go to the repository and run

 Use `build.bat {build-type}`, where {build-type} is 1 for Release, 2 for Debug, and 3 for Tests.